In The Trails Of The Boat Refugees

 View the trailer from the film that documented the project:

-International Partnership Kaņepes Culture Centre (Kaņepes Kultūras centrs), Riga, Latvia, The Estonian Academy of Arts, Kirtimai Culture Centre, Vilnius, Lithuania, The Museum of Occupations in Estonia, The Swedish Embassy in Tallinn, Vilnius Academy of Arts, Monumental Arts program, Lithuania.
+National Library of Latvia, Swedish Embassy in Riga, Kaņepes Culture Centre (Kaņepes Kultūras centrs), Riga, Latvia, Kirtimai Culture Centre, Vilnius, Lithuania, The Museum of Occupations in Estonia, The Swedish Embassy in Tallinn, Vilnius Academy of Arts - Monumental Arts program, Lithuania.

 Cementa Slite Fabriken, Film Gotland, Fenix ungkulturhus, Fårö Församlingshem, Gotland Art Week, Gotlands Folkhögskola, Gutegymnasiet, Holmerts bildarkiv, iVisby, Joda Stora Salen, Lärbro Krigssjukhus, Pedersén & Co, Slite Sjöfartsmuseum, Slite utveckling.